torvalds/linux/Documentation/filesystems/tmpfs.rst

 Contrary to brd ramdisks, tmpfs has its own filesystem, it does not rely on the block layer at all.

-Since tmpfs lives completely in the page cache and on swap, all tmpfs pages will be shown as "Shmem" in /proc/meminfo and "Shared" in free(1).
+Since tmpfs lives completely in the page cache and optionally on swap, all tmpfs pages will be shown as "Shmem" in /proc/meminfo and "Shared" in free(1).
 Notice that these counters also include shared memory (shmem, see ipcs(1)).
 The most reliable way to get the count is using df(1) and du(1).